MatthijsMu/old-site/_posts/2023-08-14-logic-model-theory.md

 The book is in my opinion maybe a bit too rigorous, and I will skip this approach.
 You can probably justify the bracketed notation for yourself and this blog should not become more bureaucratic than a logic blog already is.
 Instead, I will define terms and wff's in the way most logic textbooks approach it, that is, using some unspoken of brackets in the right place to enforce syntax.

 By the way, I assume you are familiar with some set theory.
-If not, consider [reading my series]({% post_url 2023-08-14-set-theory-1 %})!

 > **Definition** A *language* $$ L $$ is a triple $$(\text{con}(L),\text{fun}(L),\text{rel}(L)) $$, where:
 > - $$\text{con}(L) $$ is a set of *constants* or *constant symbols*.